targ8practice/CNRPG/Attributes 2.0.md

 | 5     | World Class         |

 **Starting Attributes**
-For our playtest, if you want to make your own character, you will begin with the following attribute scores: 2, 2, 3, 3, 4.
+For our play-test, if you want to make your own character, you will begin with the following attribute scores: 2, 2, 3, 3, 4.
 Assign one of these numbers to each of your attributes.